phi1DS/oops-laravel-code-review/README.md

 It should take about 10 to 20 minutes to complete the code review.

-The design flaws are located through the **Post Module ./Modules/Post/** (so that the interviewed person doesn't have to search the whole project).
+The design flaws are located through the **Post Module ./Modules/Post/FILENAME.php** (Not .blade.php).
+So that the interviewed person doesn't have to search the whole project.

 Basic user credentials :